edwinmbugua/edwinmbugua/README.md

 - 👋 Hi, I’m @edwinmbugua.
-- 👀 I’m interested in using data to solve problems in the fintech and commerce industries.
+- 👀 interested in using data to solve problems in the fintech and commerce industries.
-- 🌱 I’m currently learning Data Science and Machaine Learning
+- 🌱 currently learning Data Science and Machaine Learning.
 - 💞️ I’m looking to collaborate on  projects related to Machine Learning in fintech and commerce industries.